Ride IllinoisRide Illinois

 Guidance for Municipalities

-E-bikes, E-Scooters, and Micromobility Devices
+E-bikes, E-Motos, E-Scooters, and Micromobility

 This guidance encourages municipalities to embrace new mobility modes while retaining a focus on public safety.
 Municipalities that thoughtfully integrate new mobility modes are places where people – especially younger people – prefer to live, work, and play.

 Ride Illinois is a nonprofit organization with a mission to make Illinois better through biking.
 Ride Illinois strives to make it safer, easier, and more practical for adults and children to move about their communities outside of motor vehicles.
 Bicycles remain at the core of Ride Illinois’ mission.
-New mobility modes (e-bikes, e-scooters, and micromobility devices) are increasingly included in discussions at the local and state level.
+New mobility modes (e-bikes, e-motos, e-scooters, and micromobility devices) are increasingly included in discussions at the local and state level.
 As a result, Ride Illinois has learned quite a bit about this emerging technology.

-In recent years, e-bikes, e-scooters, and other micromobility devices have grown in popularity.
+In recent years, e-bikes, e-motos, e-scooters, and other micromobility devices have grown in popularity.
 They provide inexpensive, practical mobility alternatives to motor vehicles.
 These devices are commonly used by those unable to drive or afford a motor vehicle.
 They also allow some people to live car-free or car-lite, thereby reducing transportation expenses.

 E-bikes, e-scooters, and micromobility devices are popular as they offer an inexpensive, environmentally-friendly, enjoyable mode of travel for recreation, transportation, and everyday trips.
 Ride Illinois recognizes that the industry has been moving faster than common sense regulations that ensure safety of riders and those they encounter.
-This guidance offers a practical approach to municipalities as they integrate these mobility modes into their communities.
+This guidance offers a practical approach to municipalities as they integrate new mobility modes into their communities.

 Ride Illinois is opposed to outright bans on low-speed e-bikes, low-speed e-scooters, and micromobility devices.
 Bans often result in more trips by motor vehicle – the true cause of the vast majority of serious injuries and fatalities on Illinois’ roads.
 Over 99.9% of U.S. roadway fatalities are caused by motor vehicles.
 A strict crackdown on e-bikes, e-scooters, and micromobility devices is misdirected and deflects attention away from the real issue.